dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 For further, take a look at cool explaination by Dr. Mike Pound on [Viola -Jones Algorithm](https://www.youtube.com/watch?v=uEJ71VlUmMQ) on Computerphile.

-## Overfeat
+## OverFeat

 One of the first deep learning approach using ConvNets was developed by LeCunn et al in architecture called [Overfeat](https://arxiv.org/pdf/1312.6229.pdf).
 They provide integrated approach to object detection, recognition and localization with a single ConvNet.
+As we have discussed before, in this algorithm there are two parts of network, classification and localization.
+The classification network(Overfeat architecture) is trained on Imagenet classifying object into one of 1000 categories.
+The classifier layers of classification network is replaced by regression network which predicts object bounding box at each spatial location and scale.

+The working of algorithm can be explained by an example shown below.

+Using a sliding window approach method, which is effective in ConvNets as they share weights, the algorithm uses 6 different scales of input which are then presented to classifier to predict the class for each window for different resolutions as shown in top left and top right example.
+The regression then predicts the location scale of object with respect to each window as shown in bottom left and then these bounding boxes are merged and accumulated to a small number of objects as shown in bottom right.
+The various aspect ratios of the predicted bounding boxes shows that the network is able to cope with various object poses.

 ## R-CNN